How has and will StoryBook keep artists and volunteers safe while creating theatre during the pandemic?

 - Singing will always take place in one of the larger spaces.

-- A seating arrangement will always be provided prior to rehearsal on where everyone is required to sit - please do not sit anywhere else.
+- A seating arrangement will always be provided before the rehearsal on where everyone is required to sit - please do not sit anywhere else.

-- Face masks are required for singing - face shields may also be worn WITH masks, but may not be worn in lieu of masks.
+- Face masks are required for singing - face shields may also be worn WITH masks, but may not be worn in place of masks.